ReadMe++: Benchmarking Multilingual Language Models for Multi-Domain Readability Assessment: Introduction

 \section{Introduction}

-Automatic readability assessment is the task of determining the cognitive load needed by an individual to understand a piece of text \cite{survey}.
-Assessing the readability of a sentence is useful for many applications, including controlling the complexity of machine-translated text \cite{mt}, ranking search engine results according to their readability level \cite{search-engine}, or developing tools such as \textit{Grammarly} that assist writers in enhancing the quality of their text.
-Enabling such technologies for all the languages of the world requires readability prediction methods that can generalize across different language families and text genres.
+Readability assessment is the task of determining how difficult it is for a specific audience to read and comprehend a piece of text \cite{vajjala2022trends}.
+Developing methods for automatically predicting the readability of a sentence is beneficial for many applications such as controllable text simplification \cite{chi2023learning,mt}, ranking search engine results by their level of difficulty \cite{search-engine}, and selecting appropriate reading material for language learners \cite{xia2019text}.
+Making such technologies robust to textual variations and accessible to a global community with diverse languages requires readability prediction methods that generalize across different text domains and language families.